pingidentity/pingidentity-devops-getting-started/docs/existingLicense.md

      * `readOnly` is an optional attribute.

-6. In the `kustomization.yaml` yaml file, add your license information to the `secretGenerator` section:
+6. In the `kustomization.yaml` file, add your license information to the `secretGenerator` section:

    ```yaml
    secretGenerator: